 The provision of safe and efficient outpatient services is carried out by KPJ KL Dental Specialist Centre, KPJ Rehabilitation Centre, haemodialysis services, consultant clinical specialists and KPJ Centre for Sight.
-The KPJ Wellness & Lifestyle Programme is a subscription based membership programme that leverages on the focus of preventive care.
+The new Hospital Division is includes the subscription-based KPJ Wellness and Lifestyle Programme, which leverages on the growing focus on preventive care.